Mets vs. Yankees Player Props Betting Odds

-Player props can be found for Francisco Lindor and Gleyber Torres, among others, when the New York Mets host the New York Yankees at Citi Field on Tuesday at 7:10 PM ET.
+Gleyber Torres and Francisco Lindor are two of the top players with prop bets on the table when the New York Yankees and the New York Mets square off at Citi Field on Wednesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!